SBB Re 460: BLS Re 465

-Usage abroad
+Usage in other countries

-The MTR Corporation of Hong Kong also operates two Lok2000 variants for its cross-boundary service from Kowloon, Hong Kong to Guangzhou, China.
+The MTR Corporation of Hong Kong also operated two Lok2000 variants for its cross-boundary service from Kowloon, Hong Kong, to Guangzhou, China.
 They were introduced in 1998 when the service was operated by the KCRC; accordingly, the train is called the KTT, which stands for "KCR Through Train".
-These long-distance trains have ten double-deck carriages and are equipped with knuckle couplers, instead of buffers and chain couplers.
-While the train has two locomotives, it is not operated in push-pull mode.
+These long-distance trains had ten double-deck carriages and were equipped with knuckle couplers, instead of buffers and chain couplers.
+While the train had two locomotives, it was not operated in push-pull mode.
+The KTT service was cancelled in 2024, following suspension of the service from 2020 owing to the COVID-19 pandemic, as well as the opening of the faster Hong Kong Express Rail Link in 2018.
+Both locomotives have been in storage since then; however, beginning in January 2025, one locomotive was placed on display at Hung Hom station.

 The 46 Sr2 locomotives of VR (Finnish Railways) are closely based on the Re 460, as are the 22 NSB El 18 class used by Vy of Norway.
-Indian Railways WAP-5 electric locomotives are also based on the Re 460.
+Indian Railways' WAP-5 electric locomotives are also based on the Re 460.
 The shape of the modified version of China Railways SS9 electric locomotives is similar to Re 460.

+Accidents and incidents

+On 20 February 2015, locomotive No. 460 087-0 was involved in a collision with S-Bahn Class 514 electric multiple unit 514 146–2 at Rafz.